Bloody Sunday (1920): Morning: IRA assassinations

 Early on the morning of 21 November, the IRA teams mounted the operation.
-Most of the assassinations occurred within a small middle-class area of south inner-city Dublin, with the exception of two shootings at the Gresham Hotel on Sackville Street (now O'Connell Street).
+Most of the assassinations occurred within a small middle-class area of south inner-city Dublin, except for two shootings at the Gresham Hotel on Sackville Street (now O'Connell Street).
 At 28 Upper Pembroke Street, six British Army officers were shot.
-Three Intelligence officers were killed outright, a fourth (Lieutenant-Colonel Hugh Montgomery) died of his wounds on 10 December, while the rest survived.
+Two Intelligence officers were killed outright; (Lieutenant-Colonel Hugh Montgomery), a staff officer, died of his wounds on 10 December; the rest survived.
 Another successful attack took place at 38 Upper Mount Street, where another two Intelligence officers were killed.
 A British Army dispatch rider stumbled upon the operation on Upper Mount Street and was held at gunpoint by the IRA.
-As they left the scene they exchanged fire with a British major who had spotted them from a nearby house.
+As they left the scene the IRA exchanged fire with a British major who had spotted them from a nearby house.

 At 22 Lower Mount Street, one Intelligence officer was killed, but another escaped.
 A third, surnamed "Peel", managed to keep the assassins from entering his room.
 The building was then surrounded by members of the Auxiliary Division, who happened to be passing by, and the IRA team was forced to shoot its way out.
 One IRA volunteer, Frank Teeling, was shot and captured as the team fled the building.
 In the meantime, two of the Auxiliaries had been sent on foot to bring reinforcements from the nearby barracks.
 They were captured by an IRA team on Mount Street Bridge and marched to a house on Northumberland Road where they were interrogated and shot dead.
 They were the first Auxiliaries to be killed on active duty.

 At 117 Morehampton Road, the IRA killed a sixth Intelligence officer, but also shot his civilian landlord, presumably by mistake.
 While at the Gresham Hotel, they killed another two men who were apparently civilians, both of them former British officers who served in the First World War.
-The IRA team ordered a hotel porter to take them to the specific rooms.
-One of them (MacCormack) was apparently not the intended target.
+The IRA team had ordered a hotel porter to take them to specific rooms.
+In one of them (MacCormack) was apparently not the intended target.
 The status of the other (Wilde) is unclear.
 According to one of the IRA team, James Cahill, Wilde told the IRA he was an Intelligence officer when asked his name, apparently mistaking them for a police raiding party.

-One of the IRA volunteers who took part in these attacks, Seán Lemass, would later become a prominent Irish politician and serve as Taoiseach.
+One of the IRA volunteers who took part in these attacks, Seán Lemass, later became a prominent Irish politician and served as Taoiseach.
 On the morning of Bloody Sunday, he took part in the assassination of a British court-martial officer at 119 Lower Baggot Street.
 Another court-martial officer was killed at another address on the same street.
 At 28 Earlsfort Terrace, an RIC sergeant named Fitzgerald was killed, but apparently the target was a British lieutenant-colonel Fitzpatrick.